chrabyrd/GetAway/README.md

 The primary technical challenges will be:
  - Parsing the api data to display the relevant flights
- - Using geolocation to find the nearby airports
  - Storing the search results in the state to limit api requests when viewing the details of different options
  - Only displaying flights departing within the next 12 hours of the current time